oicr-gsi/vidarr/admin-guide.md

     #!/bin/sh
     exec /usr/lib/jvm/java-14-openjdk-amd64/bin/java -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:7071 --module-path $(ls /srv/vidarr/jars/*.jar|tr '\n' :) -m ca.on.oicr.gsi.vidarr.cli/ca.on.oicr.gsi.vidarr.cli.Main "$@"

-This file does _not_ have to be on the Vidarr server and a copy of JARs and this script can be placed on another server.
+This file does _not_ have to be on the Víðarr server and a copy of JARs and this script can be placed on another server.
 They will also need a configuration file to be able to run workflows in testing.
-It is a reduced from of the main configuration file:
+It is a reduced form of the main configuration file:

     {
       "engine": {